Guest Post by Russell Perkins, also known as Papaphone

 I had a fellow glass ceiling musician point out that the stage I’ll be performing on is a “small” stage.
 I naturally asked “why, what stage are you playing?
 What stage have you played?”.

 The thing is, I’ve found that as a performer you push yourself more and opportunities present themselves through constant gigging and hours writing and recording, and sadly those people and friends who once supported you tend to stop.
 Whether it is because you come across as believing your own hype or possibly the social media side of things might look like shameless self-promotion for those who know you.
 I don’t know, but I see many local acts to me decry the lack of support they receive and dwell on that.

 As a performer I would say ignore this, go play everywhere and do not rely on friends and that small-town hero relevance.
 Remember to enjoy it, as not many things allow you to travel around on adventures meeting random people in this way.

 The biggest bonus for me when playing a small stage at Glastonbury, is that I perform to new people; and there’s nothing like a seasoned music fan at a festival stopping and saying “wow I loved that” to you.
 Connecting with them is the pinnacle of it for me; both as a performer and as the music fan finding brand new music in the same way.

-My recommendation to you I found last year is Mik Artistik.
+My recommendation to you (who I found in 2019) is Mik Artistik.